fakeid30/BlackpearlFAQ/FAQ.md

 For that you need to use imagehoster for that we recommend [ImgBB](https://imgbb.com/), [imgur](https://imgur.com) or [PostImages](https://postimages.org/) but you can use any other, since it allows you to reach the orginal image link.
 Example: `https://hoster.com/image.png`.

 In case you prefer to use Imgur, then instead of copying the default link that they provide, go over the image and press the three dot button, from there select `Get Share Links` and copy the link that says `BBCode(Forums)`.
 After that paste the link to your post, it won't show image in edit mode, if you want to resize then just press the preview button, the image will be loaded in both preview and edit mode.

-### Q: How much donation is required to get the donator rank?
-**A**: The minimum donation amount is 5$.
-This can be done via [PayPal](https://blackpearl.biz/account/upgrades/) or Bitcoin via this address:
-`bc1qc2wkxlv0xmty2tapgatewefxnd33wyfsnxd47r`.

-**Observation: After donating via Bitcoin, you need to create a thread in [helpdesk](https://blackpearl.biz/forums/121/) section so that the staff can upgrade your account.**

 ### Q: How to add tags in post?
 **A**: While creating a thread you can add comma separated tags in the Tags text box under the post's content.
 If you already created the post and want to add/edit tags, then you can click on the <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/33/Tags_font_awesome.svg/1024px-Tags_font_awesome.svg.png" alt="Tags Icon" width="25"/> under the thread's title and add/edit comma separated tags.